Yusuke Okada (wrestler)

-Yusuke Okada (岡田佑介, Okada Yūsuke) is a Japanese professional wrestler who currently works for DDT Pro-Wrestling (DDT), where he is a member of the Burning stable.
+Yusuke Okada (岡田佑介, Okada Yūsuke) is a Japanese professional wrestler who works for DDT Pro-Wrestling (DDT), where he is a member of the Burning stable.

 Early life

 Okada attended the Kobe Kōryō Gakuen High School where he was part of the soccer team.
 Among his teammates was Ataru Esaka who later joined the Urawa Red Diamonds.
 After graduating from Ashiya University, he became a police officer, but left the force to join All Japan Pro Wrestling (AJPW) in July 2016.

 Professional wrestling career

 All Japan Pro Wrestling (2017–2020)

 Okada made his official professional wrestling debut for AJPW on January 9, 2017, at the Yokohama Radiant Hall, in a losing effort against Yuma Aoyagi.
 On March 25, at the Condition Green event produced by Hikaru Sato, he faced Kazuhiro Tamura.
 On August 27, Okada took part in the AJPW 45th Anniversary event at the Ryōgoku Kokugikan, where he faced Keiichi Sato in the pre-show, losing in just over three minutes.
 In November, Okada teamed with Koji Iwamoto in the Jr. Tag Battle of Glory tournament.
 They scored two points after getting only one victory over Black Spider VII and Black Tiger VII.
 On December 3, he formed a tag team called "W Okada" with Tsuyoshi Okada, and they were defeated by Atsushi Aoki and Rey Paloma.